tuanbs/to-do-mobile-app/CODE_FLOW.md

 }
 ```

 As the app gets scaled, we would have lots of routes and business logic in each route.
-So it's a best practice to keep your code organized by separating the routes section into another class named `AppRouting`.
+So it's a best practice to separate the routes section into another class named `AppRouting`.
 This approach can also be used in `Angular` and `React`.
-Open `app_routing.dart` file and define the following routes:
+Let's open `app_routing.dart` file and define the following routes:

+#### `lib/app_routing.dart`

 ```dart
 import 'package:flutter/cupertino.dart';
 import 'package:to_do_mobile_app/components/home/home.dart';